-- Lawyer Sven Unger was elected as chairman of the meeting. - Balance sheets and income statements for the parent company and for the Group were adopted. - A dividend to shareholders of SEK 9.50 per share was approved. - The Board members and the Managing Director were discharged from liability for the 2011/2012 financial year. - The number of Board members elected by the meeting to serve until the next AGM was set at eight, with no deputies. - All the ordinary Board members Mia Brunell Livfors, Anders Dahlvig, Lottie Knutson, Sussi Kvart, Bo Lundquist, Stefan Persson, Melker Schörling and Christian Sievert were re-elected by the AGM.
-Stefan Persson was re-elected as Chairman of the Board. - The total Board fees were set at the same level as in the previous year.
-The fees paid to Board members until the next AGM were set at SEK 5,025,000 in total, to be distributed as follows: Chairman of the Board SEK 1,350,000; Board members SEK 475,000; members of the Auditing Committee an extra SEK 100,000; and the chairman of the Auditing Committee an extra SEK 150,000. - The accounting firm Ernst & Young AB was elected as the company's auditor for a four-year period, i.e. until the end of the 2017 Annual General Meeting.
-Ernst & Young reported that authorised public accountant Åsa Lundvall was to be the auditor-in-charge. - The proposed principles for the Election Committee were approved and members of the Election Committee were elected. - The proposed guidelines for remuneration to senior executives were approved.
+- The lawyer Sven Unger was elected as chairman of the meeting. - Balance sheets and income statements for the parent company and for the group were adopted. - A dividend to shareholders of SEK 9.50 per share was approved. - The board members and the CEO were discharged from liability for the 2012/2013 financial year. - $\,$ The number of board members elected by the meeting to serve until the next AGM was set at eight, with no deputies. - The ordinary board members Anders Dahlvig, Lottie Knutson, Sussi Kvart, Stefan Persson, Melker Schörling and Christian Sievert were re-elected by the AGM, which also elected to the board the proposed new members Lena Patriksson Keller and Niklas Zennström.
+Stefan Persson was re-elected as chairman of the board.